wwce/terraform/aws/VPC_Mirror_Target/README.md

 ### Overview
 * 1 x VPC
 * 2 x VM-Series (Bundle2)
-* 1 x NLB Internal Load Balancer listening on VXLAN TCP Port 4789 (NGFW 3 & 4 as targets)
+* 1 x NLB Internal Load Balancer listening on VXLAN UDP Port 4789 (NGFW 3 & 4 as targets)
 * 2 x S3 Buckets for VM-Series

 This is picture of the deployed environment: